 Management

 You would think that with continuous breaches and cyber threats that management would be all in on security.
 Some do and invest accordingly, but many others are not paying enough attention to data protection.
-IT Departments should educate all levels of management of the dire ramifications of security breaches.
+IT Departments should educate all levels of management on the dire ramifications of security breaches.
 A sufficient budget should be allocated for training, data encryption, validating and patching company computers.

 Employees